LiveIntent/PagerDuty-Open-Source-Security-Training/docs/for_everyone/lessons/Lesson_08_Physical_Security.md

 But don't panic.
 Things get stolen, it's just the world we live in.
 You're not going to get fired, you're not going to get into trouble.

-_(Unless you stole the laptop yourself, in which case, yeah.. you'll probably get into trouble)._
+_(Unless you stole the laptop yourself, in which case, yeah... you'll probably get into trouble)._

 ---

 ### Page Security

 <input type="checkbox" id="118" /><label for="118">![118](../slides/for_everyone.118.jpeg)</label>
-_118. Page us!._
+_118. Page us!_

 Message security or helpdesk at any time if you have lost or had stolen, any devices that access company information.
 Whether it's your company issued laptop, or your personal phone which was logged into your GitHub account.
 Let us know immediately so we can lock it out from all our systems and get you a new device issued.